 Susi Lovell’s short stories have appeared in The New Quarterly, Grain, The Fiddlehead, carte blanche, Stand Magazine and other literary journals, as well as in the anthologies Everything Is So Political and Salut King Kong.
 She has an M.F.A. in Creative Writing from Lesley University, MA, and an M.A. in Contemporary Dance from the Université du Québec à Montréal.
-She is working on her first collection of short stories to publishers and is now working on an environmental mystery novel.
+She recently submitted her first collection of short stories to publishers and is now working on an environmental mystery novel.